 The T5 AWD models have the advantage of all-wheel drive for improved all-weather safety and handling.
 The all-wheel drive helps maximize traction in slick, slushy circumstances by sending power to the wheels with the most friction underneath, doing its utmost to maintain the T5's forward momentum.
 When driven hard on dry pavement, the all-wheel drive helps balance the T5's handling by shifting power to the rear wheels.
 That avoids overpowering the front tires.

 We found the brakes strong, smooth and true.
-The S40 and V50 have conquered a longtime Volvo annoyance: a soft, numb-feeling brake pedal.
 The disc brakes are plenty big for the size of the car (at 11.8 inches front and 11.0 inches rear).
 We performed a panic stop at 75 mph, and the anti-lock brake system dragged the car to a stop in a direct, confidence-inspiring manner, without a hint of skidding when we moved the steering wheel to the left or right.

-The Volvo S40 sedan and V50 wagon are excellent small cars.
+The Volvo S40 sedan and V50 wagon are premium, safe cars in a small package.
 They offer essential active safety systems, such as advanced ABS and skid-control electronics, and a high level of impact protection.
-Their interiors are among the best in class.
-Styling revisions over the last two years haven't changed their essential character, and they still rank among the most handsome Volvos ever.
-In all, the S40 and V50 remain a good, high-value alternative to entry models from Audi, BMW, Lexus and Mercedes-Benz.
+Their interiors are nice.

 Options As Tested